IT-trials/IT-trials.github.io/_posts/2017-03-16-enable-wake-on-lan-on-windows-clients.markdown

 ![]({{ site.github.url }}/assets/images/12/gui.jpg)

 ## Solution:
-My boss suggested the following, using netsh, and it worked a dream.
+My boss, a linux man, suggested the following, using netsh, and it worked a dream.

     Netsh int ip set int {AdapterName} forcearpndwolpattern=enabled

-We found that almost all devices on our Domain had one of two Adapter names depending if they were "Windows 7 Pro" or "Windows 10 Education"):- "Ethernet”  or ”Local Area Connection”
+We found that almost all devices on our Domain had one of two Adapter names depending if they were "Windows 7 Pro" or "Windows 10 Education"
+  - "Ethernet”
+  - ”Local Area Connection”

 You can get a list of your own adapters with the following command: